KULcoder/Data_Science_Tool_Kits/README.md

 <br/>

-This will be a **information & algorithm library**, and is only used to collect some information on the major methods used in data science, with the main purpose of **explain** and **understand** the concept.
-Industry solution might seek for other optimized solution.
+This will be a **information & algorithm library**, and is only used to collect some information on the major methods used in data science, with the main purpose of **explain** and **understand** the concept **from scratch**.
+Industry usage might seek for other optimized solution.

 **Remark**: